ZupIT/beagle-docs/content/en/ios/customization/custom-actions/async-custom-action.md

     }
 ```

-Now, with the action ready to run asynchronously, we have to **MUST** notify when its execution is complete by executing the `onFinish` action.
+Now, with the action ready to run asynchronously, we **MUST** notify when its execution is complete by executing the `onFinish` action.

 ```swift
     controller.execute(actions: self.onFinish, origin: origin)